chimericdream/minekea-fabric/README.md

 This mod contains a variety of functional and decorative shelving units for use in your Minecraft world

 ### Versions

 * 1.18.x: supported
 * 1.17.x: planned
 * < 1.17: not planned

 ### Current Features

 * Variant bookshelves in all wood types
 * Storage bookshelves in all wood types
 * Variant and storage bookshelves work with enchanting table (1.18.2 only at the moment)
+* Secret doors and trapdoors in all bookshelf types

 ### Planned/Possible Features

 * Iron shelves which display their contents (in progress)
-* Secret doors disguised as bookshelves
 * More varieties of bookshelves
 * Display cases
 * Variant barrels in all wood types